 This blogging course covers all the basics of setting up and running a blog, including optimizing images, increasing traffic, and affiliate marketing, as well as tons of food blogger-focused information, like photography and photo editing tips, recommended tools for food bloggers, and how to create viral food videos.

 Enrollment in this blogging course opens a few times per year, so if it’s peaked your interest, consider signing up for their newsletter to find out when enrollment opens back up.

 For moms, connecting with other moms is one of the most valuable ways to bond and feel validated.
 Is it any surprise that the so-called “mommy blogs” have gotten as popular as they have?
 It’s a great way for parents to connect and share tips, advice, or just plain vent to one another.

 However, some want to take it a step further, and try to turn it into a source of income.
 Who would you turn to other than another mommy blogger who made it happen?
-Blog by Numbers was created just for other hopefully mommy-bloggers, and covers the essentials: finding your niche, setting up your website, how to make money, how to make great images for Pinterest, and ultimately, how to drive traffic and grow your email list.
+Blog by Numbers was created just for other hopefully mommy-bloggers, and covers the essentials: finding your niche, setting up your website, how to make money by adding an online store to your blog, how to make great images for Pinterest, and ultimately, how to drive traffic and grow your email list.

 With everything tailored to the mom blog niche, this blogging course is a great choice for someone who knows they want to go in the mommy blogging direction.

 You want to start a blog, and, uh… that’s all you really have figured out at the moment?
 That's ok!